-Udghosh ‘15 report was accepted along with recommendations.

-Senate also noted that some bills had to be cleared and some marketing amounts had to be cleared.
-Updates on this will be given by the Head Finance, Udghosh.
+Mr. Vipul Garg, the Festival Coordinator of Udghosh ’15 presented the post-festival report for the consideration of the Senate.
+Both the festival report and the finance report was accepted along with the recommendations.
+The Senate also noted that some bills had to be cleared and some marketing amounts had yet to be received.
+The Head Finance, Udghosh ’15 shall accordingly update the Senate regarding the above.